Your team has put a lot of hard work into developing the best SaaS platform possible.

 When a marketer designs a strategy, regardless of the goal, one of the major points to define is which channels are the most appropriate for the company to use.
 This decision takes place in the planning phase, usually right after the buyer persona has been elaborated.

-You can use email marketing to announce big news, educate leads about a product, offer special deals, or approach customers who have canceled their subscription.
+You can use email marketing to announce big news, educate leads about a product, offer special deals, or approach customers who have canceled their subscriptions.

 It is nearly impossible to talk about Digital Marketing strategies without mentioning social media.
 Networks such as Facebook, Instagram, and LinkedIn have evolved from merely casual platforms to places full of business opportunities.